JD-ETH/copark86.github.io/_posts/2020-01-05-Berkeley-DeepRL-StudyNote.md

 With the following adaptations:
 - Approximate expectation by samples.
 - Apply causality and only sum up reward in future timesteps.
 - Incorporate value function as a baseline for the reduction of variance.
+The baseline is a seperately learned network (Actor-Critic).
 Optimize over advantage instead of reward directly.

+This homework allows you to conduct an ablation study for different tricks in the training, with the Gym Cartpole-v0 example.
+We make the following observations:
+- Vanilla algorithm does not converge well even if batch size is large enough.
+- Clipping away previous reward (reward-to-go) helps network converge with less data.
+- Standardizing advantage function improves variance but introduces bias.
+Practically, this improves stability and prevent the gradient from blowing up.